EULexNET/EULexNET.github.io/about/index.md

 This web site is based on the [beautiful-jekyll](http://deanattali.com/beautiful-jekyll/) theme, available under the MIT license.

+The § logo is "[Paragraph](https://thenounproject.com/term/paragraph/379690/)" created by Veronika Krpciarova from the Noun Project, and licensed under [Creative Commons Attribution 3.0](http://creativecommons.org/licenses/by/3.0/us/).

 ## MIT license

 Permission is hereby granted, free of charge, to any person obtaining a copy